Plus 3 Examples Of SMART Financial Goal-Setting

 What Are SMART Financial Goals?

-Furthermore, a financial goal is an end result that you want to accomplish to improve a specific area of your finances.
+Furthermore, a financial goal is a result you want to accomplish to improve a specific area of your finances.
 Of course, goals can be set for your business, job, career, and life.
 But those areas are not today’s focus.

 Finally, what is SMART?
 SMART is a goal-setting system.
 And an acronym that stands for:

-But today, we are going to use the SMART system to discuss financial goal planning.
+But today, we will use the SMART system to discuss financial goal planning.
 So you can get your finances on the right track.

 In other words, what are financial goals?
 How to set financial goals?
 And how do those goals fit into your overall financial planning activities?